submariner-io/submariner-website/src/content/operations/deployment/subctl/_index.en.md

   backoffLimit: 0
 ```

-Created Pod can be accessed with label `job-name=submariner-diagnose`.
-A similar template can also be used to
+The resulting Pod with `subctl diagnose all --in-cluster` logs can be accessed with the label `job-name=submariner-diagnose`.
-create a `CronJob` that runs `subctl diagnose` periodically.
+A similar template can also be used to create a `CronJob` that runs `subctl diagnose` periodically.